MeerKatDev/app-containerization/README.md

 [![MeerKatDev](https://circleci.com/gh/MeerKatDev/app-containerization.svg?style=svg)](https://circleci.com/gh/MeerKatDev/app-containerization)

-(NOTE: the failure is about the absence of BLAS libraries on the CircleCI platform)

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.